robercg33/amazon-products-classification/README.md

 The model training module, located on [Training](/Training/), just takes the clean data and the embeddings generated with the [Clean](/Clean/) module, and trains a logistic regression, with the parameters and configuration specified in the config files ([model](/Training/config/res/model_config.json) & [train](/Training/config/res/training_config.json)).

-The data is already included in the [/data](/Training/data/) path, containig a parquet file with 124842 records cleaned from the original provided dataset and its embeddings in a `.npz` file.
+The data is already included in the [/data](/Training/data/) path (a small sample of already preprocess data), containig a `.parquet` file with some records cleaned from the original provided dataset and its embeddings in a `.npz` file.

 - The model outputs (at [/model/models](/Training/model/models/)) several things:
     - *modelname_modelversion.pkl*: Pickle file named after the model name and version specified on the config file, containing the trained model.